L-thyroxine vs levothyroxine

 When it comes to the recommended dosage of L-thyroxine and levothyroxine, it is important to consult with your healthcare provider for personalized advice.
 However, in general, the typical starting dose for adults with hypothyroidism is usually between 25-50 mcg per day, with adjustments made based on individual response and thyroid hormone levels.
 It is recommended to take these medications on an empty stomach, at least 30 minutes before eating, to ensure optimal absorption.
 Your healthcare provider will monitor your thyroid function regularly and may adjust your dosage as needed to achieve the desired therapeutic effect.

-See also Levothyroxine vs thyroxine sodium
+See also Levothyroxine free t4

 Common medical conditions treated